 3. Avoid the “once in a while” photographer.

 I’m going to be blunt here: Someone who rarely shoots weddings or does it for something fun to fill free time often has no problem backing out on you later.
 Photographers I know who have businesses (myself included) do so because we are passionate about enriching couples’ lives through wedding photography.
 Running a business full or part-time takes work.
 When you are passionate about your work you are also passionate about keeping your commitments.

 When you purchase wedding photography, it’s a business transaction.
 A contract or client agreement, and a formal invoice are both parts of this transaction.
 Your contract should contain details on cancelation terms for both you and your photographer.
 Your invoice should list all items in your wedding collection, like the album, second photographer, whether or not you get a flash drive, etc.

 5. Don’t book by text or social media alone.
 Have a phone call or a video chat if you can’t meet in person.

 Couples sometimes tell me that they hired their photographer impulsively, responding to an online special.
 Then, they had to pay their retainer before meeting the photographer in person.
 Don’t send a retainer or down payment without a personal conversation.
 This will help you get to know the photographer and decide if they’re someone you want to spend your wedding day with.
-Even if you’re too busy for a video chat, at least make time for a phone call.
-It’s a must when booking your wedding photographer.
+It’s a must when booking.
 Use the phone call as an extra tool before you move forward with an in-person meeting.
-Doing this will help you stay organized and reduce the amount of time you spend on vendor meetings while wedding planning.
+Doing this will also help you stay organized and reduce the amount of time you spend on vendor meetings while wedding planning.

 6. Have your engagement shoot!